subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 $$ i{\hbar}{\partial\psi\over{\partial t}} = -{\hbar^2\over{2m}}{\partial^2\psi\over{\partial x^2}}  $$

 Consider the motion of a particle in free space, which is initially localized in the neighborhood of the origin.
 Unlike for the Wiener Process, we cannot have the particle be located exactly at $x=0$ at $t=0$, since the Heisenberg Uncertainty Principle would require that it have an infinite uncertainty in its initial momentum.
-Instead we assume that its wave function at $t=0$ is distributed according to a Normal distribution given by (with $m = \hbar = 1$),
+Instead we assume that its wave function at $t=0$ is distributed according to a Normal distribution given by (with $m = \hbar = 1$ and $\sigma^2 = {1\over 2}),

 $$ \psi(x,0) = \sqrt[4]{2\over\pi} \exp^{-x^2 + ip_0x} $$